acodedoer/repofolio/src/markdown-pages/cake-recipe.md

 * Use only HTML (no CSS styling is needed).

 ## Hints
-* Ingredients have no predeined order (use unordered list).
+* Ingredients have no predefined order (use unordered list).
 * Instructions need to be followed in order (use ordered list).